tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 it decides to look at a node.
 In reality, we could do better.
 We could figure out where the ray hits the divider line, and then only check AABBs that intersect that divider line.
 The problem with this improvement is that we can't just rely on the `Num` trait since we need to do some math.
-You lose the nice property of the algorithm not doing any number arithmatic.
-Therefore I didnt implement it.
+You lose the nice property of the algorithm not doing any number arithmetic.
+Therefore I didn't implement it.
 However it might be a good idea.
 That said, before any element is checked using the expensive raycast function, it will first check the abb raycast function to determine if it is even worth going further.
 This is probably a good enough speed up.